@Handan_80 Sure. I hav a whole post devoted to it. Basically kilojoules are the metric equivalent of Calories. Search on Foodwatch for more.

 But wait.
 There's more.
 For only $2 more, you can upsize from a ‘Maxi' box to a ‘Super Mega' box.
 You get double the weight of popcorn - AND double the fat and kilojoules!

-When Coca Cola first created in 1915, a ‘single serve' was the iconic 250ml waist bottle.
+When Coca Cola was first created in 1915, a ‘single serve' was the iconic 250ml waist bottle.
 Just enough to quench your thirst and add a little refreshment to your day.
 It came in at 450kJ (107cals).

 Today, at those trendy juice bars, a 600ml tumbler is often the smallest size you can order - equal to 4 pieces of whole fruit.
 And yes even though it's healthy, there's still 855kJ (205cals) in that bucket of juice.
-If you don't burn it off, it will go where all the excess goes to - to bulk out those love handles!
+If you don't burn it off, it will go where all the rest of the excess goes - to bulk out those love handles!

 Now muffins balloon out of their paper case and weigh a hefty 175g.
 At this weight, you get landed with 2580kJ (615cals) with your morning coffee.
 It's value for money but not for our waists!

 When McDonalds first released their crispy fries, they came in a small paper bag and weighed only 72g.
 They weren't the best things for your health but everyone loved them with their burger.
 Forget the 925kJ (220cals) they added on.

 Far more popular is the 200g cardboard box of fries which stacks on double the fat and kilojoules at 1670kJ (400cals).
 Often you get offered free fries with your burger or asked if you want to upsize to the large size for the same price.

-This concept of a standard drink has been used as the basic of drink drinking laws and for recommendations for safe intake of alcohol to avoid the risk of certain cancers and liver disease.
+This concept of a standard drink has been used as the basis of drink drinking laws and for recommendations for safe intake of alcohol to avoid the risk of cancers and liver disease.
 It's small - and supplies only 270kJ (65cals).

 In contrast, sip from the trendy balloon glasses popular these days and you'll notice that they can hold up to 250ml - over twice as much as the 100ml.
-You think this is the ‘standard drink' but it's double what you should drink.
+You think this is a ‘standard drink' but it's double what you should drink.
 And leaves you with 675kJ (160cals).